Gary Thorne

-Gary F. Thorne (born June 9, 1948) is an American sportscaster.
+Gary Francis Thorne (born June 9, 1948) is an American sportscaster.
 He was the lead play-by-play announcer for Baltimore Orioles games on MASN from 2007 to 2020.
 He has also worked for ESPN and ABC, including National Hockey League, Major League Baseball, college football, and the Frozen Four hockey tournament.
-He also works for World Wrestling Entertainment (WWE), where he is the narrator for the WrestleMania Rewind program on its WWE Network streaming video service.
+He also worked for World Wrestling Entertainment (WWE), where he was the narrator for the WrestleMania Rewind program on its WWE Network streaming video service.

-Biography

-Background
+Early life

-After graduating from the University of Maine in 1970, University of Maine School of Law in 1973, and Georgetown Law School in 1976 (while paying tuition as a sportscaster/disc jockey), Thorne became Penobscot County assistant district attorney and joined the bar of the U.S. Supreme Court.
-Thorne eventually found courtrooms dull compared to broadcasting.
+Thorne grew up in Old Town, Maine, graduating from Old Town High School in 1966.
+After graduating from the University of Maine in 1970, University of Maine School of Law in 1973, and Georgetown Law School in 1976 (while paying tuition as a sportscaster/disc jockey), Thorne became Penobscot County assistant district attorney.
+He also joined the bar of the U.S. Supreme Court.

-Thorne's son-in-law, Damian DiGiulian, is a former assistant coach for the University of Vermont hockey team; Maine (Thorne's alma mater) and Vermont are rivals in the Hockey East conference of Division I hockey.
-DiGiulian is now a color commentator for ESPNU's college hockey broadcasts.